manvithmp/chatapp/README.md

 you can even register a new user.

 after login type "new" in search box you will find the user named new click on that and you can start a chat.
 You can even create a new user and chat with them.
+You can use emoji.
+Dark mode is added.